-Note that I introduce an unit in the playgroup to bring in some variety and to give new ideas to the parents.
-The unit is presented along other Montessori activities that the children can enjoy every week.
-At home, I used to have an unit if my children were showing an interest for something in particular.
+Note that I introduce a unit in the playgroup to bring in some variety and to give new ideas to the parents.
+The unit is presented along with other Montessori activities that the children can enjoy every week.
+At home, I used to have a unit if my children were showing an interest in something in particular.

 The units in the playgroup follow the seasons + some popular topics such as transports and dinosaurs as for sure, some children will engage totally with those subjects.